Volvo XC90 review - Engines, performance and drive

 Used car tests

-The engines provide decent if not outrageous performance, but they’re all reasonable when it comes to CO2 and mpg.
+The petrol and diesel engines provide decent if not outrageous performance, but they’re all reasonable when it comes to CO2 and mpg.
 Volvo’s four-cylinder-only engine policy means a slightly higher-pitched engine note than you might expect in the petrol cars, but the diesel sounds cultured rather than rattly.
 Generally speaking, refinement is impressive regardless of which unit you choose.

 In this review

-- 2Engines, performance and drive - currently readingPowerful petrol, diesel and hybrid engines ensure the big Volvo XC90 isn’t short of get-up-and-go
+- 2Engines, performance and drive - currently readingPowerful petrol, diesel and plug-in hybrid engines ensure the big Volvo XC90 isn’t short of get-up-and-go

 - 5Practicality, comfort and boot spaceIn spite of its premium feel, practicality is the real strength of the Volvo XC90